NEWLY DIAGNOSED

 Yes.
 Cholangiocarcinoma is the medical name for bile duct cancer.

-It can start in bile ducts inside the liver, near the liver hilum, or outside the liver closer to the pancreas and small bowel.
+It can start in the bile ducts inside the liver, near the liver hilum, or outside the liver closer to the pancreas and small bowel.

 Genomic profiling should be discussed early, not only after treatment has stopped working.